Studentidrettsforbundet/studentidrett-frontend/README.md

-# Studentidrett-front end
+# studentidrett-backend
-This the front end code for a web application created for NSI (Norsk Student Idrett) during the NTNU course TDT4290 - Costumer-driven project by group 14, fall 2020.
+This the front end code for a web application created for NSI (The Norwegian Association of University Sports).

-The project is a webapplication consisiting of two main features:
+The project is a web application consisting of two main features:
 - Browse student sports
 - Get sport recommendations through a questionnaire